Act Right

 "Act Right" is a song by American rapper Yo Gotti.
-The song was released on July 23, 2013, as the first single from his sixth studio album I Am.
+The song was released on June 7, 2013, as the first single from his sixth studio album I Am.
 The song produced by HBK Gang member P-Lo, features American rappers Jeezy and YG.
-The song has peaked at number 100 on the US Billboard Hot 100.
+The song peaked at number 100 on the 2013 US Billboard Hot 100.

 Remix

 In tandem with the instrumental provided by Bay Area producer and The HBK Gang member P-Lo, the official remix of the song features an additional verse from the groups performer, rapper Iamsu!.

 Music video

 On July 24, 2013, the music video for the track was released.
-It was directed by Alex Nazari.
+It was directed by Alex Nazari and was filmed in Oakland, California.